awpala/programming-primer/README.md

 | Arithmetic | `*` (15), `/` (15), `%` (15), `+` (14), `-` (14) | `+` (17^), `-` (17^), `**` (16) | Returns a numeric value |
 | Comparison | `<` (12), `<=` (12), `>` (12), `>=` (12), `==` (11), `!=` (11), `===` (11), `!==` (11) | | Returns a Boolean value |
 | Variable Assignment | | `=` (3), `**=` (3), `*=` (3), `/=` (3), `%=` (3), `+=` (3), `-=` (3) | Assign and/or update variable's stored value |

+N.B.
+In the table above, precedence rank number is indicated in parentheses, and furthermore with respect to the operands count, the annotations ^ denotes unary operators, ^^^ denotes the ternary operator, and all others denote/imply binary operators.

 #### ***Aside***: Logical Operators